butlin/presentations/MEDI2101 Wk 5_2 bp and flow.md

 ### Local (regional) blood flow autoregulation
 #### Example

-During exercise, skeletal muscle can have as much as a 10 times greater oxygen demand and creates more carbon dioxide that needs to be removed, therefore requires greater blood flow.
+During exercise, skeletal muscle can have as much as a 10 times greater oxygen consumpation and creates more carbon dioxide that needs to be removed, therefore requires greater blood flow.
 Vasodilation in the arteries supplying the skeletal muscle can in part facilitate this (along with increased cardiac output).

 <p class="fragment">At the same time, the brain requires a constant supply of blood, regardless of changes in cardiac output.
-Local vascular regulation ensures that the blood flow to the brain is constant, in the face of changes in blood pressure and cardiac output.</p>
+In this case, local vascular regulation ensures that the blood flow to the brain is constant, in the face of changes in blood pressure and cardiac output.</p>

 <p class="fragment">The precise <em>mechanism</em> behind regional control of blood flow is unknown - but we have some theories...</p>